 Here’s a one-day itinerary for how to spend 24 hours in Claremont.

 Becoming familiar with a city and exploring it like a local rather than a tourist has to be one of the most rewarding aspects of travel.
-The city of Claremont, California, is a quintessential suburban, small town located just 30 miles east of Downtown Los Angeles near the Inland Empire.
+Claremont, California, is a quintessential suburban, small town just 30 miles east of Downtown Los Angeles near the Inland Empire.
 It’s a town you feel at home in immediately.
-During your stay, you’re sure to glimpse the essence and unique characteristics beloved by the people who live there.
+During your stay, you’re sure to glimpse the essence and unique characteristics beloved by the people there.
 A visit to Claremont is an authentic experience that’ll most likely have you planning a return trip.